Lobopodia: Definitions

 Various definitions of lobopodians within Panarthropoda.

 The lobopodian concept varies from author to author.
 Its most general sense refers to a suite of mainly Cambrian worm-like panarthropod taxa possessing lobopods – for example, Aysheaia, Hallucigenia, and Xenusion – which were traditionally united as "Xenusians" or "Xenusiids" (class Xenusia).
-Certain Dinocaridid genera, such as Opabinia, Pambdelurion, and Kerygmachela, may also be regarded as lobopodians, sometimes referred to more specifically as "gilled lobopodians" or "gilled lobopods".
-This traditional, informal usage of "Lobopodia" treats it as an evolutionary grade, including only extinct Panarthropods near the base of crown Panarthropoda.
+Certain dinocaridid genera, such as Opabinia, Pambdelurion, and Kerygmachela, may also be regarded as lobopodians, sometimes referred to more specifically as "gilled lobopodians" or "gilled lobopods".
+This traditional, informal usage of "Lobopodia" treats it as an evolutionary grade, including only extinct panarthropods near the base of crown Panarthropoda.
 Crown Panarthropoda comprises the three extant Panarthropod phyla – Onychophora (velvet worms), Tardigrada (waterbears), and Arthropoda (arthropods) – as well as their most recent common ancestor and all of its descendants.
-Thus, in this usage, Lobopodia consists of various basal Panarthropods.
+Thus, in this usage, Lobopodia consists of various basal panarthropods.
 This corresponds to "A" in the image to the left.

 An alternative, broader definition of Lobopodia would also incorporate Onychophora and Tardigrada, the two living panarthropod phyla which still bear lobopodous limbs.
 This definition, corresponding to "C", is a morphological one, depending on the superficial similarity of appendages (the "lobopods").
 Thus, it is paraphyletic, excluding the euarthropods, which are descendants of certain lobopodians, on the basis of their highly divergent limb morphology.
 "Lobopodia" has also been used to refer to a proposed sister clade to Arthropoda, consisting of the extant Onychophora and Tardigrada, as well as their most recent common ancestor and all of its descendants.
-This definition renders Lobopodia a monophyletic taxon, if indeed it is valid (that is, if Tardigrades and Onychophora are closer to one another than either is to Arthropoda), but would exclude all the euarthropod-line taxa traditionally considered lobopodians.
+This definition renders Lobopodia a monophyletic taxon, if indeed it is valid (that is, if Tardigrada and Onychophora are closer to one another than either is to Arthropoda), but would exclude all the euarthropod-line taxa traditionally considered lobopodians.
 Its validity is uncertain, however, as there are a number of hypotheses regarding the internal phylogeny of Panarthropoda.
 The broadest definition treats Lobopodia as a monophyletic superphylum equivalent in circumscription to Panarthropoda.
 By this definition, represented by "D" in the image, Lobopodia is no longer treated as an evolutionary grade but as a clade, containing not only the early, superficially "lobopodian" forms but also all of their descendants, including the extant Panarthropods.

 Lobopodia has, historically, sometimes included Pentastomida, a group of parasitic panarthropods which were traditionally thought to be a unique phylum, but revealed by subsequent phylogenomic and anatomical studies to be a highly specialized taxon of crustaceans.